RESTdesc/Reasoning-website/content/index.md

 Furthermore, we create **free interactive courses** on reasoning:

 - [Semantic Web Reasoning with EYE](http://n3.restdesc.org/) is a comprehensive introduction.

+# Reasoning drives our research.
+This initiative started as part of the PhD research of Ruben Verborgh ([e-mail](mailto:ruben.verborgh@ugent.be)), conducted at [Multimedia Lab](http://multimedialab.elis.ugent.be/) under supervision of dr. Erik Mannens and prof. dr. Rik Van de Walle.

+We use reasoning in several of our projects.
+One example is [RESTdesc](http://restdesc.org/), a functional Web API description format.
+By making reasoning tools accessible, we can **boost people's interest** in our work and reasoning in general.

+We would like to thank everyone who stimulates us to continue this effort.
+Our gratitude goes out to Jos De Roo, author of the [EYE reasoner](http://eulersharp.sourceforge.net/).

 # Share and contribute to this initiative.
 Can you help more people get access to user-friendly reasoning?